bww/wgflash/README.md

 IMPLICIT ANIMATION EXAMPLE
 --------------------------

+In the simplest case, you can just bracket the property changes you want animated with `Animate.begin()` and `Animate.commit()`.
+The former can take some arguments, but omitting them uses reasonable defaults.

     var someSprite:Sprite = new AnimatableSprite();

     Animate.begin();

     someSprite.x = 500;
     someSprite.y = 500;
+    someSprite.alpha = 1;
     someSprite.tintColor = 0xff0000;

     Animate.commit();

-When properties are set on an Animatable object, that object first checks to seek if the animation manager has an open transaction, and if so, instead of setting the value directly, it creates an implicit animation and the value is changed over time.
+When properties are set on an Animatable object, that object first checks to seek if the animation manager has an open transaction (created in this case by `Animate.begin()`), and if so, instead of setting the value directly, it creates an implicit animation and the value is changed over time.
+Properties that do not support animation will just be immediately changed.

+This pattern also allows for much more straightfoward conditional animation:

+    function updateSomething(shouldAnimate) : void {
+      if(shouldAnimate) Animate.begin();
+      someSprite.x = 500;
+      if(shouldAnimate) Animate.commit();
+    }

+And controlling animation from code that does not have or need direct access to animated objects:

+    function updateSomething() : void {
+      Animate.begin();
+      updateSomeObjects(); // updated objects will be animated Animate.commit();
+    }

+    // elsewhere...
+    function updateSomeObjects() : void {
+      someSprite.x = 500;
+    }

 CAVEATS
 -------